octopus-network/pallet-octopus-appchain/docs/Appchain_Guide.md

 Before we even get started, let's lay out what we are going to do over the course of this tutorial.
 We will:

-* Update Appchain runtime codes
+* Update Appchain runtime code
 * Generate and update Chain Spec file
 * Provide the link and hash of Chain Spec file

-#### Update Appchain runtime codes
+#### Update Appchain runtime code

-The first step to integrate Appchain is to introduce the pallet `pallet-octopus-appchain` and update some codes of the substrate based blockchain.
+The first step to integrate Appchain is to introduce the pallet `pallet-octopus-appchain` and update some code of the substrate-based blockchain.

 1. Simply to add the following dependencies to the runtime's `Cargo.toml` file: